Estimated reading time: 3 minutes

 2. A normal syndication will have a minimum investment amount of $50,000.

 This can be a daunting amount; especially, if the most you have ever wired is $50,000 for a down payment on your own house.
 This is a large amount; but, if you have money in a savings account, it is being swallowed up by inflation as we speak.
 Even the equity in your home could be earning higher interest in other opportunities as well.
 Properly invested, $50,000 should yield annual cash flow as well as tax benefits and equity appreciation.
+When investing in real estate syndications, the investor should expect this to be the minimum.

 3. Can you invest?
 Is it a 506(b) or 506(c) offering?